TaylorPrewitt/carbon-awareAPI/Documentation/Case Studies/Organizational_Shifting/README.md

-# Bulk Workload Shifting for Data Centers
+# Demand Shifting at Scale of Organizational Operations